 White Pass & Yukon Route Railroad

-The second part of our tour was to board the train in Fraser, BC in Canada, that took us all the way back to Skagway that took about an hour and thirty minutes.
+The second part of our tour was to board the train in Fraser, BC in Canada, which took us all the way back to Skagway which took about an hour and thirty minutes.

 The White Pass Railroad was built between 1898 – 1900.
 It was built right on the edge of the mountain.
 We went 2885 Feet (879 Meters) above sea level at the White Pass Summit point!